Norfund is the Norwegian Investment Fund for developing countries, investing to create jobs, improve lives and support the transition to net zero.

-Norfund is owned and funded by the Norwegian Government and is the Government´s most important tool for strengthening the private sector in developing countries, and for reducing poverty.
+Norfund is owned and funded by the Norwegian Government and is the Government’s most important tool for strengthening businesses that create jobs and reduce poverty in developing countries.

-Norfund’s mandate is defined by the Norfund Act of 1997.
-The Act states that Norfund´s role is to assist in building sustainable businesses and industries in developing countries by providing equity capital and other risk capital.
+Norfund’s overall mandate is defined by the Norfund Act of 1997.
+The Act states that Norfund’s role is to assist in building sustainable businesses and industries in developing countries by providing equity capital and other risk capital.

-Norfund invests in companies that will contribute to economic and social development through:
+Norfund invests in companies that will contribute to economic and social development impact through:

 - the goods and services they offer

 Norfund also enhances the development effects through business development support.

 Norfund’s main investment region is Sub-Saharan Africa.
 Norfund also invests in selected countries in Asia and Latin America.

 Norfund adds value by helping our investees to achieve high standards of governance and strong environmental and social performance.
 We believe that high Environmental, Social and Governance (ESG) standards are prerequisites for succeeding at delivering on our mandate.